Limit Theorems for step reinforced random walks with regularly varying memory

-In this subsection, we obtain the almost sure limits of the RVSRRW scaled by $\frac1{a_n\mu_n}$ for bounded $\{v_n\}$.
-The path of the limiting process is a random multiple of a power law function and the random multiple can be non-Gaussian; for example, when the innovation sequence has common distribution as the symmetric Rademacher.
+{ } The proofs in this subsection do not use Rademacher structure of the innovation sequence.
+We obtain almost sure limits of the SRRW-RVM multiplied by ${a_n\mu_n}$, for bounded $\{v_n\}$.
+The limiting process is a random multiple of a power law function.
+Additionally, for the SRRW-R-RVM, the random multiple is non-Gaussian.